bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 Tonics can be returned, but not for consumption:

-'Imaṃ bhesajjaṃ āyasmato dammi.'\
+'Imaṁ bhesajjaṁ āyasmato dammi.'\
 '*I give this tonic to you.*'

 *Vin.III.251*

 ### Nissaggiya Pācittiya 25 ('snatched back')<a id="np-25"></a>

-'Idaṃ me bhante cīvaraṃ bhikkhussa sāmaṃ datvā acchinnaṃ nissaggiyaṃ.
-Imāhaṃ āyasmato nissajjāmi.'
+'Idaṁ me bhante cīvaraṁ bhikkhussa sāmaṁ datvā acchinnaṁ nissaggiyaṁ.
+Imāhaṁ āyasmato nissajjāmi.'

 '*This robe, ven. sir, which has been snatched back after having given it myself